ana-levinta/awesome-sunday-school-prompt/README.md

 ---

-## 📋 Prompt Format

-The prompt is written in English and optimized for LLMs using best practices from [Awesome ChatGPT Prompts](https://es:

-- Clear context and role definition.
-- Specific task instructions.
-- Conditional logic to ensure user interaction.
+## 🆕 Features

+✅ **Language Selection**
+Users can specify the language in which the lesson plan should be generated (e.g., English, Romanian, Greek, Russian).

+✅ **Output Format Options**
+Before generating the lesson plan, the model will ask the user to choose from:
-- Output formatting suitable for A4 printing.
+- Printable A4 version (plain text)
+- PDF document
+- Markdown file
+- Slide deck outline
+- Other (user-defined)

+✅ **Parametrizable Age Group**
+The default target age group is **7–9 years**, but users can confirm or specify a different age range.

+✅ **Liturgical Alignment**
+The model checks the current Orthodox liturgical calendar and presents a list of relevant saints, feasts, or events for the week.
+The user selects the topic before the lesson plan is generated.

 ---

 ## 🚀 How to Use This Prompt

 ### 🧠 ChatGPT (OpenAI)
-1. Go to chat.openai.com.
-2. Paste the prompt into the chat window.
+1. Go to [chat.openai.com](httpste the prompt into the chat window.
-3. Follow the instructions: wait for the list of saints/events, then confirm your topic.
+3. Confirm the age group, language, and output format.
+4. Choose a topic from the weekly liturgical calendar.
-4. Receive a printable lesson plan tailored to your selection.
+5. Receive a customized lesson plan.

 ### 🧠 Microsoft Copilot
 1. Open Copilot in Edge or Microsoft 365.
 2. Paste the prompt into the chat.
-3. Confirm the topic after the model lists weekly liturgical options.
+3. Follow the interactive steps to configure the lesson.
 4. Use the generated content for Sunday School preparation.

 ### 🧠 Claude (Anthropic)
 1. Use Claude via claude.ai or integrated platforms.
 2. Paste the prompt and interact as instructed.
-3. Claude will follow the logic and generate lesson plans upon confirmation.
+3. Confirm all parameters before receiving the lesson plan.

 ### 🧠 Gemini (Google)
 1. Access Gemini via bard.google.com or Google Workspace.
 2. Paste the prompt and engage with the model.
-3. Confirm your topic before receiving the lesson plan.
+3. Confirm your topic and preferences before generation.

----

-## 🛠️ Customization Tips

-You can modify the prompt to:
-- Change the age group (e.g., 10–12 years).
-- Focus on specific Orthodox feasts or saints.
-- Include additional educational goals (e.g., scripture memorization, iconography).

 ---